A key NATO summit starts Tuesday. Here's what's at stake

 The metric isn't without controversy — especially in the U.S., where then-president Donald Trump vocally criticized other European countries for not paying more.
 In general, some experts question it because it evaluates countries' economic efforts rather than military capabilities.

-But it appears to have widespread public support, especially in the wake of the threat of Russia's invasion of Ukraine.
+But it appears to have widespread public support, especially in the wake of Russia's invasion of Ukraine.

 NATO public opinion research shows that 74% of citizens in allied nations thought in 2022 that defense spending should either be maintained at current levels or increased, up from 70% the previous year.
 Just 12% thought less should be spent on defense.